Following months of beta testing, Twitter made its new audio feature, Twitter Spaces, permanent.

-And now, the highly-discussed feature is finally available to all account holders with more than 600 followers.
+Today, the highly-discussed feature is finally available to all users.

-Now, as Clubhouse's user base continues to grow, and marketers begin to experiment there, many brands with solid Twitter followings are also beginning to pay more attention to the brand possibilities of Spaces.
+Now that it’s here to stay, many brands with solid Twitter followings are also beginning to pay more attention to the marketing opportunities of Spaces.

 What is Twitter Spaces?